 - Once you have your cat comfortable, give him a slow and gentle stroke along his back.
 Don’t rush it, just glide your hand along his spine and watch his reaction.
 Does he look bored or appear uncomfortable?

 - The head and face seem to be the most liked places your cat enjoys being stroked.
 Lightly scratch under his chin with your fingernails (see photo above).
 Does he stick his chin out as if to make it easier for you?
 Another favourite is between the ears, again using your fingernails, lightly scratch the area.

-- Cats contain scent glands on their cheeks and lips which secrete a feel-good pheromone.
+- Cats have scent glands on their temples, cheeks and lips which secrete a feel-good pheromone.
 This is why you will see your cat rubbing on inanimate objects such as chairs and doorways.
 He is marking the spot, it gives him a sense of comfort.
 You may find that when you are petting your cat he will rub his cheeks and lips along your hand.
 This is a good sign of course.